 The farm is a mixture of grassland, arable, wetlands, ponds and small woodlands which supports a diverse range of bird life, along with foxes, badgers, hares, rabbits and many other wild animals.
 We operate an old fashioned mixed farm that raises 200/250 beef cattle, 750 Dorset ewes utilising 300 acres of permanent and temporary grass, and 250 acres of arable crops.
 We lamb just before Christmas from November to December, and then again from February to March.
 We grow wheat, barley and oats, which are used to feed the animals here on the farm.

 In the 1970s, we diversified into tourism, as the farm is ideally positioned for exploring the rugged North Cornwall coastline, and is especially close to nearby Padstow and Polzeath.

-Over the years we have added extra facilities including a heated indoor swimming pool, sauna, whirlpool bath, toddler’s pool, snooker table, indoor/outdoor play areas and tennis courts.
+Over the years we have added extra facilities including a heated indoor swimming pool with toddler pool, sauna, steam room and Jacuzzi; lounge and games room; indoor/outdoor play areas; and tennis courts.